sourcegraph/sourcegraph-public-snapshot/docker-images/syntax-highlighter/docs/api.md

     - `{"error": "resource not found", "code": "resource_not_found"}`
 - `GET` to `/health` to receive an `OK` health check response / ensure the service is alive.

+## `/lsif`

+Returns base64-encoded SCIP document.

+To be deprecated and removed

 ## `/scip`

 Returns base64-encoded SCIP document